lstrzebinczyk/the_empire_blog/posts/6-implementing-a-button.md

 ![A button](/the_empire_blog/docs/assets/posts/6/button.png)

 That's a button, allright.
-It needs several improvements:
+Mission accomplished.
+It needs several improvements, though:
 - It should be vertically centered, and should have a padding on the left
 - the text should be centered
 - it needs to respond to being clicked